 If a blocked story has one remaining blocker that contains a link to a blocking story, accepting the blocking story will automatically resolve the blocker.

 If a story you follow is blocked, or is blocking another story, you will receive in-app and/or email notifications per your profile settings.
 You can @mention other project members in blockers so that they get special notifications to get their attention.
+You can also @mention yourself, effectively adding yourself as a blocker, which will flag the story to show up in your Blocked panel.

 Searching for blocked or blocking stories